Buprenorphine/naloxone (Into the mouth)

 - You must let the medicine dissolve.
 Never swallow the film or tablet.
 Your body may not absorb enough of the medicine if you swallow it.

 - Buccal film: Rinse your mouth with water to moisten it.
-Place the side of the film with the text (BN2, BN4, or BN6) against the inside of your cheek.
+Place the film against the inside of your cheek.
 If your doctor told you to use more than 1 film, place the second film inside your other cheek.
 Do not place more than 2 films inside of 1 cheek at a time.
 Do not move or touch the film.
 Do not eat or drink anything until the film is completely dissolved.

 - Sublingual tablet: Place the tablet under your tongue.
 If your doctor told you to use more than 1 tablet, place all of the tablets in different places under your tongue at the same time.
 You can use 2 tablets at a time until you have taken all of the medicine, if that is easier for you.
 Let the tablets dissolve completely in your mouth.
 Do not eat or drink anything until the tablets are completely dissolved.